 The word tawakkul comes from the Arabic root meaning "to rely upon."
-In Islamic spirituality, it is one of the highest stations of the heart — and it is widely misunderstood.
+In Islamic spirituality, it is one of the highest stations of the heart โ and it is widely misunderstood in a way that actively harms people's deen.

 What Real Tawakkul Looks Like